samjsharpe/samjsharpe.github.com/software-diversity.md

 - encourages a wide variety of contributions and skills

-Not everyone is a Ruby developer.
-We have many excellent developers in GDS, many of whom do not write Ruby as their first language.
-If we only made applications in Ruby, we'd only need to recruit people who know Ruby, but we would be missing out on a huge range of programming talent.

 Often developers who are comfortable in more than one language are more creative, choosing the right tool and code pattern for the job.
 There is a tendency if you know only one language of fitting the job to the patterns you already use, which may not